Chaudhary Sarfraz Afzal: Political career

+From 2008 to 2013, he served as a political adviser to the Chief Minister of Punjab, Shehbaz Sharif.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-6 (Rawalpindi-VI) in by-polls held in August 2013.
 He received 30,065 votes and defeated Wasiq Qayyum Abbasi, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In December 2013, he was appointed as Parliamentary Secretary for youth affairs, archaeology and tourism.
+Further, he led the Youth Wing of PML-N as President of its Punjab chapter alongside Muhammad Safdar Awan, inducting over 100,000 youth into party ranks.
+Following the 2024 Pakistani general election, he formally resigned from PML-N, citing ideological differences with its leadership.

+In September 2024, he joined Awaam Pakistan on the invitation of former Prime Minister Shahid Khaqan Abbasi.